mrwhale/fritzbox-api/README.md

 # fritzbox-api

-Bash script to collect various information from your Fritzbox via its SOAP api
+Bash script to collect various information from your FRITZ!Box via its SOAP api.

 As I could not find much information on this in english, this is a combination of a few scripts I found online from some european blogs (not in my native language)
 So lets give a thanks to